Shopify/maintenance_tasks/README.md

 Optionally, tasks can also implement a custom `#count` method, defining the number of elements that will be iterated over.
-Your task's `tick_total` will be calculated automatically based on the collection size, but this value may be overriden if desired using the `#count` method (this might be done, for example, to avoid the query that would be produced to determine the size of your collection).
+Your task's `tick_total` will be calculated automatically based on the collection size, but this value may be overridden if desired using the `#count` method (this might be done, for example, to avoid the query that would be produced to determine the size of your collection).